Q. What are the benefits of Open Access publishing?

 Q. How is the Open Access Fund supported?

-The Fund is being supported by the UCSB Academic Senate and the Office of the Executive Vice Chancellor.
-The Fund is subject to funding restraints, and may be suspended when annual allocations are depleted.
+There is no permanent source of funding.
+The Fund has been being supported by the UCSB Academic Senate, the Office of the Executive Vice Chancellor, and the California Digital Library.
+The Fund is subject to funding restraints, and may be suspended when depleted.